Edict of Fontainebleau: Revocation

 In his edict given at his Palace of Fontainebleau in October 1685, Louis XIV revoked the Edict of Nantes and ordered the destruction of Huguenot churches as well as the closing of Protestant schools.
+All members of the Reformed Church in France who were abroad were to have their possessions confiscated if they did not return within a period of four months from the decree.
+All pastors who did not convert would be subject to the pain of the galleys.
+Any "recently converted" individuals found to be secretly practicing Protestantism would likewise face a similar punishment.
+The edict made official the policy of persecution that was already enforced since the dragonnades that he had created in 1681 to intimidate Huguenots into converting to Catholicism, renewing efforts to forcibly convert those north of the Loire valley.
+The edict was particularly unique in its official ban on emigration, proving itself to be distinctly repressive even by European standards.

-The edict made official the policy of persecution that was already enforced since the dragonnades that he had created in 1681 to intimidate Huguenots into converting to Catholicism.
-As a result of the officially-sanctioned persecution by the dragoons, who were billeted upon prominent Huguenots, many Protestants, estimates ranging from 210,000 to 900,000, left France over the next two decades.
+As a result of the officially sanctioned persecution by the dragoons, who were billeted upon prominent Huguenots, many Protestants, estimates ranging from 210,000 to 900,000, left France over the next two decades.
 They sought asylum in the United Provinces, Sweden, Switzerland, Brandenburg-Prussia, Denmark, Scotland, England, Protestant states of the Holy Roman Empire, the Cape Colony in Africa and North America.
 On 17 January 1686, Louis XIV claimed that out of a Huguenot population of 800,000 to 900,000, only 1,000 to 1,500 had remained in France.

-It has long been said that a strong advocate for persecution of the Protestants was Louis XIV's pious second wife, Madame de Maintenon, who was thought to have urged Louis to revoke Henry IV's edict.
-There is no formal proof of that, and such views have now been challenged.
-Madame de Maintenon was by birth a Catholic but was also the granddaughter of Agrippa d'Aubigné, an unrelenting Calvinist.
+It was believed that Louis XIV's pious second wife, Madame de Maintenon, was a strong advocate for the persecution of the Protestants.
+She was thought to have urged Louis to revoke Henry IV's edict; however, there is no formal proof of this, and such views have now been challenged.
+Madame de Maintenon was by birth a Catholic but was also the granddaughter of Agrippa d'Aubigné, a stalwart Calvinist.
 Protestants tried to turn Madame de Maintenon and any time she took the defence of Protestants, she was suspected of relapsing into her family faith.
-Thus, her position was thin, which wrongly led people to believe that she advocated persecutions.
+Thus, her position was thin, which wrongly led people to believe that she advocated persecution.

-The revocation of the Edict of Nantes brought France into line with virtually every other European country of the period (with the exception of the Principality of Transylvania and the Polish–Lithuanian Commonwealth), which legally tolerated only the majority state religion.
-The French experiment of religious tolerance in Europe was effectively ended for the time being.
+The revocation of the Edict of Nantes aligned France with virtually every other European country of the period (with the exception of the Principality of Transylvania and the Polish–Lithuanian Commonwealth), which legally tolerated only the majority state religion.